-The stronger effects of risk model homogeneity are also visible in the time series shown in Figures 15 and 16 (compared to Figures 8, 7, and 10): The ensemble means for the different risk model diversity settings lie further apart: With reinsurance, risk model diversity increases the number of active insurers from about 50 to about 65 (Figure 8) and reduces the number of uninsured risks from about 6000 to half that (Figure 7).
-Without reinsurance, risk model diversity increases the number of active insurers from about 70 to about 120 and reduces the number of uninsured risks from about 8000 to about 2000 (Figure 15).
+number of uninsured risks from about 6000 to half that (Figure 7).
+Without reinsurance, risk model diversity can increase the number of active insurers from about 70 to about 120 and reduce the number of uninsured risks from about 8000 to about 2000 (Figure 15).
 The effect on the ensemble mean of the premium is also about 50% stronger without reinsurance.
 Moreover, while the ensemble interquartile ranges overlap for each of these variables with reinsurance, this overlap is not present without reinsurance, except in the premium prices, and there the overlap is small.

-It should be noted, however, that the number of uninsured risks is higher without reinsurance than with reinsurance for almost all risk model diversity settings.
-This emphasizes that reinsurance has a productive and important role in the insurance system beyond rearranging the patterns of systemic risk of modeling.
+It should be noted, however, that the numbers of uninsured risks are higher without than with reinsurance for almost all risk model diversity settings.
+This emphasizes that reinsurance does have a productive and important role in the insurance system beyond rearranging the patterns of systemic risk of modeling.